Collokd/Core-Week-4---Independent-Project---Collins-Kemboi/README.md

 **Analysis by: Collins Kemboi**

 ### Objective of the Project
-The main objective of this project is to find out how we can predict which individuals are most likely to have or use a bank account.
+The main objective of this project is to find out

 Steps taken;